Venezuela

-The territory of Venezuela was colonized by Spain in 1522 amid resistance from indigenous peoples.
-In 1811, it became one of the first Spanish-American territories to declare independence from the Spanish and to form part, as a department, of the first federal Republic of Colombia (historiographically known as Gran Colombia).
+The territory of Venezuela was colonized by Spain in 1522, amid resistance from Indigenous peoples.
+In 1811, it became one of the first Spanish-American territories to declare independence from the Spanish and to form part of the first federal Republic of Colombia (Gran Colombia).
 It separated as a full sovereign country in 1830.
 During the 19th century, Venezuela suffered political turmoil and autocracy, remaining dominated by regional military dictators until the mid-20th century.
-Since 1958, the country has had a series of democratic governments, as an exception where most of the region was ruled by military dictatorships, and the period was characterized by economic prosperity.
-Economic shocks in the 1980s and 1990s led to major political crises and widespread social unrest, including the deadly Caracazo riots of 1989, two attempted coups in 1992, and the impeachment of a President for embezzlement of public funds charges in 1993.
+From 1958, the country had a series of democratic governments, as an exception where most of the region was ruled by military dictatorships, and the period was characterized by economic prosperity.

+Economic shocks in the 1980s and 1990s led to major political crises and widespread social unrest, including the deadly Caracazo riots of 1989, two attempted coups in 1992, and the impeachment of a president for embezzlement of public funds charges in 1993.
 The collapse in confidence in the existing parties saw the 1998 Venezuelan presidential election, the catalyst for the Bolivarian Revolution, which began with a 1999 Constituent Assembly, where a new Constitution of Venezuela was imposed.
 The government's populist social welfare policies were bolstered by soaring oil prices, temporarily increasing social spending, and reducing economic inequality and poverty in the early years of the regime.
-However, poverty began to increase in the 2010s.
+However, poverty began to rapidly increase in the 2010s.
 The 2013 Venezuelan presidential election was widely disputed leading to widespread protest, which triggered another nationwide crisis that continues to this day.
-Venezuela has experienced democratic backsliding, shifting into an authoritarian state.
-It ranks low in international measurements of freedom of the press and civil liberties and has high levels of perceived corruption.

-Venezuela is a developing country and ranks 113th on the Human Development Index.
-It has the world's largest known oil reserves and has been one of the world's leading exporters of oil.
+Venezuela is officially a federal presidential republic, but has experienced democratic backsliding under the Chávez and Maduro administrations, shifting into an authoritarian state.
+It ranks poorly on international measurements of freedom of the press, civil liberties, and control of corruption.
+Venezuela is a developing country, has the world's largest known oil reserves, and has been one of the world's leading exporters of oil.
 Previously, the country was an underdeveloped exporter of agricultural commodities such as coffee and cocoa, but oil quickly came to dominate exports and government revenues.
-The excesses and poor policies of the incumbent government led to the collapse of Venezuela's entire economy.
-The country struggles with record hyperinflation, shortages of basic goods, unemployment, poverty, disease, high child mortality, malnutrition, severe crime and corruption.
-These factors have precipitated the Venezuelan migrant crisis where more than three million people have fled the country.
+Venezuela struggles with record hyperinflation, shortages of basic goods, unemployment, poverty, disease, high child mortality, malnutrition, environmental issues, severe crime, and widespread corruption.
+US sanctions and the seizure of Venezuelan assets overseas have cost the country $24–30 billion.
+These factors have precipitated the Venezuelan refugee crisis in which more than 7.9 million people had fled the country by May 2025.
 By 2017, Venezuela was declared to be in default regarding debt payments by credit rating agencies.
-The crisis in Venezuela has contributed to a rapidly deteriorating human rights situation, including increased abuses such as torture, arbitrary imprisonment, extrajudicial killings and attacks on human rights advocates.
-Venezuela is a charter member of the UN, Organization of American States (OAS), Union of South American Nations (UNASUR), ALBA, Mercosur, Latin American Integration Association (LAIA) and Organization of Ibero-American States (OEI).
+The crisis in Venezuela has contributed to a rapidly deteriorating human rights situation.